eddieoz/bitBingo/docs/research.md

 3. The approach to participant registration and ticket representation
 4. The integration of decentralized storage (IPFS vs. alternatives)

-These projects collectively demonstrate that bitRaffle's approach aligns with emerging best practices in blockchain-based random selection systems while offering a unique implementation focused on Bitcoin's ecosystem.
+These projects collectively demonstrate that bitRaffle's approach aligns with emerging best practices in Bitcoin-based random selection systems while offering a unique implementation focused on Bitcoin's ecosystem.
 The consistent themes across all these projects – eliminating trusted third parties, providing transparent verification mechanisms, and leveraging decentralized technologies – confirm the validity of bitRaffle's technical approach and suggest potential collaboration or integration opportunities as the ecosystem matures.

 ## 7. References